It Started With A Smoothie Bowl

 Hydrating Matcha Smoothie Recipe Below

 I would love to say that Justin and Jack ate JUST LIKE ME.
 Not even close.
-They eat everything I cook, but usually with a starch on the side.
+They eat everything I cook, but usually with starch on the side.
 The boys are MOSTLY gluten free.
-I cook gluten free pasta and rice for them once or twice a week.
-They both love full fat greek yogurt and high quality cheese.
+I cook gluten-free pasta and rice for them once or twice a week.
+They both love full-fat greek yogurt and high-quality cheese.
 When we eat out, they get whatever they want.
 That being said, neither of them have leaky gut, autoimmune conditions or any other kind of chronic condition.
-My four year old has never even needed to take antibiotics.
+My four-year-old has never even needed to take antibiotics.
 The kid is the picture of health.
 Justin is a machine.

-I attribute this to the healthy lifestle we lead.
+I attribute this to the healthy lifestyle we lead.
 The way I eat (strict low carb paleo- modified AIP) is so that I too can be healthy, happy and keep up with them.
 It all works outs.
-Luckily we have the knowledge and resources to fuel our bodies with that they need!
+Luckily we have the knowledge and resources to fuel our bodies with what they need!

 Justin’s Perspective: a little Q + A with my hubby…